 To get to know our new home, I began collecting all kinds of touristy info, and a brochure for hiking at Silver Falls State Park in Silverton, Oregon got me interested in giving hiking a try.
-After doing that hike, I fell in love with spending time discovering trails.
+Obviously it had an impact, since after doing that hike, all I wanted to do was hike more.
+And more.

 Initially, the concept of spending time in the wilderness scared me.
 There were so many unknowns.
 So I did what I typically do, and I researched the heck out of the wild outdoors that now surrounded me.
 I bought hiking books and maps and studied them with fervor.